zhaoou/notes/generic/javaGenerics.md

+# Adding variance

-# We can add exceptions to invariance in collections, to make our code more flexible, and keep type safety.
+* We can add exceptions to invariance in collections, to make our code more flexible, and keep type safety.

-**we have two main mechanisms to reintroduce variance: type parameters and wildcards**
+* we have two main mechanisms to reintroduce variance: *type parameters* and *wildcards*

 ## Reintroducing variance: type parameters in generic methods